zcsxll/wavenet/README.md

-# wavenet
-A Pytorch implementation of DeepMind's WaveNet paper
+# A Pytorch implementation of DeepMind's WaveNet paper